alexk99/the_router/conf_options2.md

 		- prefix_map_mode - prefix map's mode of operation:
 		    1 - use packet's src ip address to find a match;
 		    0 - use packet's dst ip address to find a match;

+### therouter_subsc_addr_prefix_map_id

+This attribute instructs TheRouter to add subscriber's ipv4 address to the prefix map with the given id upon subscriber connection and to delete subscriber's ipv4 address from the prefix map after the subscriber has been disconnected.

+### therouter_subsc_addr_prefix_map_value

+Defines a value associated with the subscriber's ipv4 address added to a prefix map.
+See the description of the therouter_subsc_addr_prefix_map_id attribute.

 ### therouter_pbr